runwayml/alpha_models/README.md

 ### Server

 Models running inside Docker can work in any language or framework.
 They just need to be accessible through a public url.
 A server with socket connection must be created.
-The file `server_template.py` is a blueprint of the minimum requirements for
+The file `server_template.py` is a blueprint of the minimum requirements for a Runway server.

 ### models.js